Miinhaz/Miinhaz/README.md

-- 👋 Hi, I’m @Miinhaz
+- 👋 Hi, I’m @Minhaz
-- 👀 I’m interested in Web Developing
+- 👀 I’m interested in Generaative AI
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning LLM
-- 📫 How to reach me: Email
+- 📫 How to reach me: miinhaz14@gmail.com

 <!---
 Miinhaz/Miinhaz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.